2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 noticing](https://www.cnbc.com/2023/10/05/amazon-and-microsofts-cloud-dominance-referred-for-uk-competition-probe.html),
 and that is probably the long term solution.

-In the meantime, the answer is fairly simple - just **never** expose your object store buckets to the public internet!
+In the meantime, the answer is fairly simple - **never** expose your object store buckets to the public internet!
 Treat them as 'internal' storage only.
 JupyterHubs should be put in the same region as the object store buckets they need to access, so this access can be free of cost,